Xiao-A-lbert/Splunk-Search-Commands/README.md

 <br />
 <br />
-From the table, piping a serach for userganet strings with *Nmap* wildcard to produce 29 results.
+From the table, piping a serach for useragent strings with *Nmap* wildcard to produce 29 results.

 ![9) searching for useragent nmap within a table](https://github.com/user-attachments/assets/c33c7297-1898-4734-8b02-86076c282155)